PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 ## Overview

 This document is intended for developers who want to author and edit [Pipedream Actions](/components/#actions).
-After completing this quickstart, you will understand the basic patterns for:
+After completing this quickstart, you'll understand how to:

-- Developing Pipedream components
+- Develop Pipedream components
-- Publishing private actions and use them in workflows
+- Publish private actions and use them in workflows
-- Using props to capture user input
+- Use props to capture user input
-- Updating an action
+- Update an action
-- Using npm packages
+- Use npm packages
-- Using Pipedream managed auth for a 3rd party app
+- Use Pipedream managed auth for a 3rd party app

 > If you previously developed actions using Pipedream's UI, we recommend reviewing our [migration guide](/components/migrating/) after completing this quickstart.